strata-mvc/strata/docs/controllers.md

 In the case where you have created a page in Wordpress and need to include dynamic values inside the post's CMS content, you may use auto-generated shortcodes.

-In the earlier example, a shortcode named `list_songs` is generated and will point to `SongController::getSongsListingShortcode()`.
-This means that in Wordpress' WYSIWYG, entering `[list_songs]` in the post body will print out whatever is returned by `SongController::getSongsListingShortcode()`.
+In the earlier example, a shortcode named `list_songs` is generated and will point to `SongController::getSongsListing()`.
+This means that in Wordpress' WYSIWYG, entering `[list_songs]` in the post body will print out whatever is returned by `SongController::getSongsListing()`.

 Note that the permalink of this page must be caught by a route in order for the controller to be instantiated and the shortcode to be declared and applied.